Assistant Professor of Dance

-Career highlights include Fulbright Fellowship to Japan's National Museum of Ethnology to research taiko and local festivals (2005-2006), a two-year apprenticeship in taiko and related arts and cultural practices on Japan's Sado Island under the world-renowned taiko group, KODO (2007-2009), and touring activities as a member of Marco Lienhard’s NYC-based Taikoza (2009-).
-Since 2012 Joe has been involved in performance and educational activities in Japan and overseas as the sole non-Japanese disciple of pioneering solo artist Eitetsu Hayashi and member of his professional ensemble, Eitetsu Fu-Un no Kai, most recently touring with them throughout Canada in the summer of 2018.
+Since 2012 Joe has been involved in performance and educational activities throughout Japan and overseas as the sole non-Japanese disciple of pioneering solo artist Eitetsu Hayashi and member of his professional ensemble, Eitetsu Fu-Un no Kai, most recently touring with them throughout in the summers of 2018 (Canada, USA) and 2019 (USA).

 While based in Southern California from 2014-2017, Joe co-founded Small Mountain Studios with fellow taiko artist Isaku Kageyama, instructed at the LA Taiko Institute, and was a guest choreographer at Santa Monica College.
 Joe also performed in mixed-disciplinary works including Mishinnah Production's Iphigenia and the Book of Change (dance/theatre/puppetry/mixed-media), Tetsu Production's Batare (progressive rock-taiko-theatre), and LA-based The Industry’s production of Galileo (site-specific contemporary opera).
 In 2015, Joe debuted his first original evening-length work, Spall Fragments, which toured Los Angeles and San Francisco the following year.